 This trip, amongst other international immersive experiences, affirmed Haley’s passion for communication as a means to build community and solidarity.
 It also encouraged her to expand the lens through which she views concepts of leadership and the power everyday people have through community organizing.

 Through her work with LEO she aims to highlight the impact of people-focused programs and to amplify the voices and ideas of community leaders in Cali, hoping these stories resonate across borders.

-Haley is a proud Oregonian based in Portland.
-She is an alum of the University of Oregon (B.A., '16) and of Gonzaga University (M.A., '20).
+Haley is an Oregonian based in Portland.
+She is an alum of the University of Oregon (B.A.) and Gonzaga University (M.A.).